velis74/django-project-base/docs/installation.md

 :::

-Alternatively you can also choose to specify individual URLs.
-If that's the case, please refer to django_project_base.urls.py and use only the URLs you need.
+Alternatively, you can specify individual URLs.
+Refer to django_project_base.urls.py and include only the URLs you need.

 ::: info

-The above general include also includes the Django javascript localisation catalog, so make sure you don't include it again.
+Note that the general include above also includes the Django JavaScript localization catalog, so be sure not to include it again.

 :::

-There are some additional URLs available for the Django project base, like swagger or documentation.
-Appending those URLs is described in more details in respective chapters.
+Additional URLs are available for the Django project base, such as Swagger or documentation.
+Details on appending those URLs can be found in their respective chapters."

 ## Dynamic Forms

-Django project base is dependent on Dynamic Forms project https://github.com/velis74/DynamicForms
+Django Project Base is dependent on the Dynamic Forms project (https://github.com/velis74/DynamicForms).

-Read Dynamic Forms documentation for installation steps and more information about project.
+Please refer to the Dynamic Forms documentation for installation steps and more information about the project.

-You should add at least following code to your project, to enable Dynamic Forms.
+To enable Dynamic Forms, you should add the following code to your project:

 ::: code-group